 Step 1: Import the Deposition Recording

 Most depositions conducted via video conference (Zoom, Teams, or dedicated legal video platforms) produce a video recording.
-Upload this recording to VidNotes on the web at app.vidnotes.app or through the iOS app.
-For depositions stored on YouTube, Vimeo, or cloud storage, VidNotes accepts those imports as well.
+Upload that recording to VidNotes on the web at app.vidnotes.app or through the iOS app.
+For depositions stored on YouTube, Vimeo, or cloud storage, VidNotes accepts those imports too.

 Step 2: Generate a Working Transcript

-VidNotes produces a complete, timestamped transcript in minutes — compared to the days it typically takes for certified transcripts to be delivered.
-This working transcript is not court-admissible, but it is immediately useful for case preparation.
+VidNotes produces a complete, timestamped transcript in minutes, compared to the days it typically takes for certified transcripts to be delivered.
+This working transcript isn't court-admissible, but it's immediately useful for case preparation.

-The timestamps are particularly valuable.
-When you identify a key passage in the text, you can click on it to jump to that exact moment in the video recording, hearing the witness's exact words, tone, and hesitation.
+The timestamps are especially valuable.
+When you spot a key passage in the text, click on it to jump to that exact moment in the video recording and hear the witness's exact words, tone, and hesitation.

 Step 3: Search for Key Testimony